manaakiwhenua/agent_template/README.md

 Each patch is owned by a farmer who periodically revises its land use.
 This decision is influenced by the farmer's character, the present land use, other farmers and patches, external government and environmental factors, and some random selection.
 Time is progressed in annual intervals.
-The economic and environmental consequences of the evolving land use choices are computed tracked.,
+The economic and environmental consequences of the evolving land use choices are tracked.

 The model is configured and run in a Netlogo graphical interface.

 ## Installation

+The only file from this repository needed to run the model is `netlogo/ABM4CSL.nlogo`.
+The NetLogo interpreter and graphical interface can be [downloaded from here](https://ccl.northwestern.edu/netlogo/).
+Version 6.4 was used to develop and test this model.

+The example files provided in `netlogo/gis_data` and `netlogo/land_use_parameters` enable initialising some model data from external data sets.

 ## User guide
 ### Model setup